 Our Camp Barentz hosts greet you with a traditional meal followed by coffee and cake.
 After an expert presentation on the King of the Arctic – the polar bear – you can meet the camp’s friendly huskies and listen as the hosts share their tales of Arctic adventure, along with some incredible photographs.
 Then it’s time to join your trip astronomer for an evening viewing of the stars and quite possibly the amazing aurora borealis – with plenty of hot drinks, plus a standing invitation to come inside whenever you feel like warming up a little.

-Overnight: Radisson Blu Polar Hotel, Spitsbergen Hotel or similar (4 nights)
+Overnight: Radisson Blu Polar Hotel, Spitsbergen Hotel or Spitsbergen Guesthouse (4 nights)

 Total Solar Eclipse – Longyearbyen

 After the eclipse we return for lunch.
 The rest of the day you’re at your leisure to enjoy another optional activity or just explore on your own around town.
 In the evening, join your fellow travelers for a celebratory eclipse dinner followed by another night of optional aurora viewing at Camp Barentz.